katholiek-onderwijs-vlaanderen/sri4node/README.md

 ### General Utilities
 The utilities are found in `sri4node.utils`.

-#### clearPasswordCache
-Used for clearing the security cache.
-Call when updating anything where the security context of a user depends on.
-To avoid retrieving the security context of all users on every request, `sri4node` keeps a cache of all security contexts of all users identities used to call the API.

 #### prepareSQL()
 Used for preparing SQL.
 Supply a `name` to keep the query in the database as a prepared statement.
 It returns a query object with these functions :